 - New Hampshire chose to establish a state-federal partnership Marketplace under the Affordable Care Act.
 See Health Insurance Marketplaces Under the ACA.

-- Same-sex marriage is legal in New Hampshire.
+- Same-sex marriage is legal nationwide.
+New Hampshire also recognizes out-of-state civil unions.
 See Same-Sex Partner Benefits.

 - Group health plans in New Hampshire must include coverage for certain maternity and dependent coverage.
 See Maternity and Dependent Coverage.

 - Health plans in New Hampshire must include coverage for mental health and substance abuse treatments and provide mental health and substance abuse parity.
 See Mental Health and Substance Abuse Coverage.

 - Group health plans must provide coverage for certain specified providers.
 See Coverage for Specified Providers.

 - Group health plans must provide coverage for certain illnesses, diseases, and medical and surgical procedures.
 See Diabetes; Bariatric Surgery; Reconstructive Breast Surgery; Mammograms; Contraceptive Services.